Open-MSS/MSS/docs/kml_guide.rst

 Test Samples
 ------------

 Curious to test out some KML Files?
-We have a sample collection ready just for this!
+We have a vibrant sample collection ready just for this!

 Example KML Files are located at :